 The information developed for this guidance was taken largely from the Centers for Disease Control (CDC) website, https://www.cdc.gov/coronavirus/2019-ncov.
 It is important to note that the information is still developing as world health officials learn more about this strain of virus.
 We will continue to monitor the situation and adjust any guidance as needed.
-This information is also available as a printable PDF
+Download a printable PDF of this document.

 - The virus is transmitted from person to person by exposure to large respiratory drops (by sneezing!), and by direct contact.
 The infection itself takes place in the respiratory tract.
 The recommendation at this point is to take the same precautions as a flu outbreak.
 Wash hands frequently or use hand sanitizer and when sneezing do not cover your mouth and nose with your hand but sneeze into the crook of your arm.

 - Transmission of Covid-19 to persons from surfaces contaminated with the virus has not been documented.
 Transmission of coronavirus occurs much more commonly through respiratory droplets than through objects or materials which are likely to carry infection, such as clothes, utensils, and furniture.
 Current evidence suggests that novel coronavirus may remain viable for hours to days on surfaces made from a variety of materials, according to the Centers for Disease Control.
-At this time testing has only been done on hard surfaces, as more information regarding textiles becomes available we will be sure to get information out to you.
+At this time most testing has only been done on hard surfaces, as more information regarding textiles becomes available we will be sure to get information out to you.
 A study by De Montfort University in Leicester looked at the life expectancy of the virus on fabrics.

 Risks to Drycleaning & Laundry Personnel